ndstudgov/Constitution/README.md

   * (3) Appointed programming division heads shall also assist with the distribution of approved SUB publicity within his or her own dorm.

 ## Section 7.2.
 Purpose & Duties
 * (a) SUB shall enhance undergraduate student life by providing undergraduate student service and social, intellectual, and cultural opportunities that respond to the needs and wants of the undergraduate student body in the most efficient manner available.

 * (b) SUB shall present bylaws by May 1st to establish the operational procedures (including, but not limited to, attendance and tardiness policies) necessary for SUB to carry out its constitutional duties.
 These bylaws must be approved by the organization’s Student Activities advisor and presented to the Student Union Ethics Commission.

 * (c) All members of SUB shall serve a one-year term beginning on May 1st, with a transitory training period in effect from the date of appointment or approval of new members until May 1st.
 During the period, the outgoing members of SUB shall meet and work with their successors to explain the role and practical functioning of SUB.

 ## Section 7.3.
 Divisions
 * (a) The Student Union Board Executive Director and the Director(s) of Programming shall create divisions to fulfill the diverse programming needs of SUB as outlined in Section 7.2.

 * (b) The membership of each division shall consist of at least one programming division head and at least one member of the elected dorm representatives.
 The divisions shall be open to student volunteers as determined by the SUB Directors.

 ## Section 7.4.
-SUB Directors Selection Committees.
+SUB Directors Selection Committees
 * (a) Selection Committee for Student Union Board Executive Director.

   * (1) The Student Union Board Executive Director Selection Committee shall be composed of the incoming Student Body President, the incoming Student Body Vice-President, the outgoing SUB Executive Director, the outgoing Director(s) of Programming, and the Director of Student Activities.
 The Director of Student Activities shall cast a vote in the event of a tie.